 3 Ahold Delhaize’s proportionate share of deficit (surplus) is calculated by multiplying the deficit / (surplus) of each plan that the Company participates in by Ahold Delhaize’s participation percentage in that plan.
 This proportional share of deficit / (surplus) is an indication of our share of deficit / (surplus) based on the best available information.
 The deficit is calculated in accordance with the accounting policies and funding assumptions applied by the relevant plan and does not represent any obligation or liability Ahold Delhaize may have in respect of the plan, which would be accounted for and measured in accordance with Ahold Delhaize’s accounting policies.

-In 2012, a restructuring took place regarding the FELRA & UFCW Food Pension Fund (“FELRA”).
-Under the restructuring, the Mid-Atlantic UFCW & Participating Employers Pension Fund (“MAP”) was created for future service accruals of Giant Foods’ (a controlled subsidiary of Ahold Delhaize) employees and one other participating employer.
-Giant Foods is currently the largest contributing employer in the FELRA plan, followed by one other large contributing employer and a small contributing employer affiliated with the other employer.
-MAP is funded by Giant Foods and one other large participating employer.
-The current collective bargaining agreement includes a plan provision (“benefit backstop provision”) that will become effective, for all participating employers in MAP, if and when FELRA becomes insolvent and benefits are reduced in accordance with the rules established by the Pension Benefit Guaranty Corporation (PBGC).
+In 2012, a restructuring took place regarding the FELRA & UFCW Pension Fund (“FELRA”).
+Under the restructuring, the Mid-Atlantic UFCW & Participating Employers Pension Fund (“MAP”) was created for future service accruals of Giant Food (a controlled subsidiary of Ahold Delhaize) employees and one other participating employer.
+Giant Food is currently the largest contributing employer in the FELRA plan, followed by one other large contributing employer and a small contributing employer affiliated with the other employer.
+MAP is funded by Giant Food and one other large participating employer.
+The MAP and the current collective bargaining agreements include a provision (“benefit backstop provision”) that will become effective, for all participating employers in MAP, if and when FELRA becomes insolvent and benefits are reduced in accordance with the rules established by the Pension Benefit Guaranty Corporation (PBGC).
 Under normal circumstances, when a multi-employer plan reaches insolvency it must reduce all accrued benefits to the maximum level guaranteed by the PBGC.
 The PBGC will continue to fund these minimum guaranteed benefits for the participants.
 FELRA and all other similar funds paid annual insurance premiums to the PBGC for such benefit insurance.
-Upon the insolvency of FELRA, the collective bargaining agreements to which Giant Foods is a party may require Giant Foods to pay certain supplemental contributions to FELRA and / or MAP that are attributable to certain of the benefits reduced by FELRA as a result of its insolvency.
+Upon the insolvency of FELRA, the collective bargaining agreements to which Giant Food is a party may require Giant Food to pay certain supplemental contributions to FELRA and / or MAP that are attributable to certain of the benefits reduced by FELRA as a result of its insolvency.
 The specific amount of any such contributions remains subject to a number of variables, including the actions of third parties, and cannot be precisely estimated at this time.
 In addition, as noted below, this supplemental contribution obligation may be modified through the collective bargaining process.

-FELRA reported in its 2017 Form 5500 that it projects it will become insolvent in approximately the fourth quarter of 2020 and reported in its Form 5500 a year-end funding ratio of 26.9%.
-Its Board of Trustees adopted an ERISA “all reasonable measures” rehabilitation plan to forestall insolvency.
-Under this specific ERISA plan, all minimum funding standards are being met.
-The current collective bargaining agreement expires on October 26, 2019, and all pension provisions, including funding and the benefit backstop provision, may be subject to collective bargaining.
-This bargaining process might resolve or forestall the insolvency predicted for the fourth quarter of 2020.
-If either the bargaining parties do not reach an agreement on a new collective bargaining agreement at the expiration date or FELRA becomes insolvent, Ahold Delhaize may be required to increase its contributions or, in certain circumstances, to fund the payments of these benefits.
+FELRA reported in its 2018 Form 5500 that it projects it will become insolvent in approximately the first quarter of 2021 and reported in its Form 5500 a year-end funding ratio of 20.8%.
+Its Board of Trustees adopted an ERISA “all reasonable measures” rehabilitation plan intended to forestall insolvency.
+This specific ERISA rehabilitation plan allows FELRA to satisfy the applicable minimum funding standards.
+The current collective bargaining agreements were scheduled to expire on October 26, 2019.
+However, Giant Food and the union locals have agreed to indefinitely extend the existing collective agreements, provided that either side may cancel the extension at any time upon 72 hours’ advance notice.
+The negotiations on a new collective bargaining agreement are ongoing.
+Retirement benefits and funding are just one aspect of these negotiations, which concern all of the terms and conditions of employment for the relevant bargaining units.
+If FELRA becomes insolvent before new collective bargaining agreements are negotiated, Ahold Delhaize may be required to increase its contributions or, in certain circumstances to fund the payment of benefits that go unpaid by FELRA.
 A wide variety of potential scenarios could unfold, all of which are conditional and dependent on uncertain future events, and the outcome of which cannot be reasonably predicted but which could have a material impact on Ahold Delhaize’s financial position and results.